NormanLo4319/Basic_Algorithms_with_Python/README.md

 ### IV.
 Merge Sort
 Merge sort is another divide-and-conquer algorithm commonly used in data science.
 The idea of merge sort is based on the idea of breaking down a list into several sub-lists until each sublist consists of a signle element and merging those sublists in a manner that results into a sorted list.

+### V. Binary Search
+In the process of data management, we need to use the shortest time to locate and search for the needed information.
+The term "search" basically refers to an action for locating the needed inforamtion ("Key") from the data set or data base.
+Binary search, also known as half interval search, is a search algorithm that finds the position of a target value within a sorted array.